a2ankitrai/2KX7/Java/collection_n_generics.md

 implements NavigableSet<E>, Cloneable, Serializable
 ```

-A NavigableSet implementation based on a TreeMap.
-The elements are ordered using their natural ordering, or by a Comparator provided at set creation time, depending on which constructor is used.
+A `NavigableSet` implementation based on a `TreeMap`.
+The elements are ordered using their natural ordering, or by a `Comparator` provided at set creation time, depending on which constructor is used.

-This implementation provides guaranteed log(n) time cost for the basic operations (add, remove and contains).
+This implementation provides guaranteed log(n) time cost for the basic operations (`add`, `remove` and `contains`).

 Both `HashSet` and `LinkedHashSet` allows null but `TreeSet` doesn't allow `null` and throw `java.lang.NullPointerException` when you will insert `null` into `TreeSet`.
 Since `TreeSet` uses `compareTo()` method of respective elements to compare them  which throws NullPointerException while comparing with `null`.